 - Start this recipe the night before (or even up to 24 hours before) to allow it to ferment.
 Starting the night before removes a few steps the next day, making it easier to whip together.

-- Delicious, rich flavors that are light and fluffy with each bite will have your family asking you to make this recipe over and over again.
+- Chocolate lovers rejoice.
+Rich chocolate cake with a delicious chocolate frosting.
+This light and fluffy layer cake will have your family asking you to make this recipe over and over again.

 - It is healthier and easier to digest than a standard chocolate cake.